CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Related Work

 \section{Related Work}

-AI-driven cybersecurity systems operate at the intersection of enterprise telemetry architecture, schema normalization, graph-based reasoning, and learning-based detection.
-Substantial advances have been made across these domains.
-However, most prior work implicitly assumes the availability of stable, semantically coherent telemetry representations.
-We synthesize existing research and identify a persistent representational gap: the absence of a vendor-agnostic, entity-first, relationship-explicit substrate designed explicitly to support portable AI deployment across heterogeneous enterprise environments.
+AI-driven cybersecurity systems sit at the intersection of enterprise telemetry architecture, schema normalization, graph-based reasoning, and learning-based detection.
+Substantial progress has been made across these areas.
+However, most prior work either assumes the availability of stable, semantically coherent telemetry representations or treats representational issues as downstream engineering details rather than as a first-class research problem.
+We synthesize the relevant literature and identify a persistent representational gap: the absence of a vendor-agnostic, entity-first, relationship-explicit substrate designed explicitly to support portable AI deployment across heterogeneous enterprise environments.